ervc/partrace/docs/source/usage.rst

     import partrace as pt
     fargodir = 'exampleout/fargo_rescale' #for example

 Next, create a :py:class:`Mesh <partrace.mesh.Mesh>` from the fargo output, then create a :py:class:`Planet <partrace.planet.Planet>` and :py:class:`Particle <partrace.particle.Particle>` within the :py:class:`Mesh <partrace.mesh.Mesh>`.
-Helpful constants are stored in the :py:mod:`partrace.constants` module
+Helpful constants are stored in the :py:mod:`partrace.constants` module.

 .. code-block:: python